|

 At one and the same time their light went from their own countries to the Jeta Grove and anointed the crown of the Thus Come One’s head.
 All in that Great Assembly obtained what they had never had before.
 4:245

-Then Ananda and everyone in the Great Assembly heard the Thus Come Ones as numerous as fine motes of dust throughout the ten directions speak to Ananda with different mouths but in a single voice.
+Then Ananda and everyone in the Great Assembly heard the Thus Come Ones as numerous as fine motes of dust throughout the ten directions speak to Ananda in unison.
 4:247

 ”Good indeed, Ananda!
 You wish to recognize your innate ignorance that causes you to turn on the wheel.
 The origin of the knot of birth and death is simply your six sense-organs and nothing else.
 4:248

-”You also want to understand unsurpassed Bodhi, so that you can quickly realize bliss, liberation, tranquility, and wonderful permanence.
+”You also want to understand unsurpassed Bodhi, so that you can quickly realize bliss, liberation, tranquility, and wonderful eternity.
 It, too, is your six sense-organs and nothing else.”
 4:251

 Ananda heard these sounds of Dharma, but he did not yet understand in his mind.
 Bowing his head, he said to the Buddha, “How can what causes me to revolve in the cycle of birth and death and what enables me to gain bliss and wonderful permanence be the six sense-organs in both cases and nothing else?”
 4:253